Associate Professor David Ascher

 B.Biotech | B.Sci(Hon) | LLB | PhD | MRACI CChem

-David Ascher is Head of the Structural Biology and Bioinformatics laboratory at the Baker Institute and in the Department of Biochemistry, University of Melbourne.
+David Ascher is Head of the Computational Biology and Clinical Informatics laboratory at the Baker Institute and in the Department of Biochemistry, University of Melbourne.
 He is a Director of the Australian Society for Medical Research, an Associate Editor of PBMB and holds honorary positions at Cambridge University, FIOCRUZ, and the Tuscany University Network.